 Okay, it looks like I have no choice.

 Viola sighed then prepared to take action when Davis went over ten steps away from her without showing any signs of stopping.
 Planting one leg behind herself, she pulled her arm back.
 Popping noises erupted from the joints within.

 Disappointment was an understatement to describe Davis’ reaction.
-Viola remembering him only as Lucas’ friend was a shattering blow to his ego, almost as much as Rio proclaiming Lucas as her boyfriend.
+Viola remembering him only as Lucas’ friend came as a shattering blow to his ego, almost as much as Rio proclaiming Lucas as her boyfriend.
 Of course, that was before his suspicions over her came into play.
 Still, the damage had already been done and forgetting it was not as simple as it seemed.

 He stopped walking and rapped his knuckles on his head.
 Was he so disappointed from earlier that he started to imagine the voice of a familiar girl calling his name?

 No, it wasn’t a voice in his head.
 In fact, the sound was ringing through his ears.

 It was a siren’s call, and it sent his heart aflutter!